chris9740/cdn/README.md

 ./create_signature.sh <path_to_image>
 ```

-Incorporate the output directly into the `signature` field when making a PUOS request.
+Incorporate the output directly into the `signature` field when making a POST request.

 ## Uploading Resources